 The Quest Fulfilled – The Journey Ends

-Here is the story so far!
+Here’s the story so far!
 Frodo Baggins left the Shire to destroy the One Ring in Mordor.
 He and a Fellowship went to Mordor, but they soon broke up.
 Frodo and Sam followed Gollum to Mordor.
 Meanwhile the battle of Helm’s Deep was won whilst the battle for Middle-Earth was about to begin.

 The movie’s title refers to the return of Aragorn, who is destined to become the king of Gondor.
 The story depicts how Aragorn takes his rightful place to be a king of men and to lead his people in the war against Sauron.
-Aragorn takes a challenge to prove that he’s worthy to be a new king of Gondor.
+Aragorn takes a challenge to prove that he’s worthy to be the new king of Gondor.

-Early on in ‘ROTK’, the strategic defence for Gondor is the city of Osgiliath which is now in ruins.
+Early on in ‘ROTK’, the strategic defence for Gondor is the city of Osgiliath, which is now in ruins.
 Osgiliath was once a great city before it got destroyed and ruined by Mordor’s forces.
-After Osgiliath gets overrun and taken by the Mordor Orcs, Faramir gets sent by his father to retake the ruined city.
+After Osgiliath gets overrun and taken by the Mordor orcs, Faramir gets sent by his father to retake the ruined city.

 Gondor soon calls for aid from Rohan.
 Bernard Hill as King Théoden and his men of Rohan answer the call for help.
-Viggo Mortensen as Aragorn, Orlando Bloom as Legolas, John Rhys-Davies as Gimli, Dominic Monaghan as Merry; Karl Urban as Éomer and Miranda Otto as Éowyn accompany the king.
+Viggo Mortensen as Aragorn, Orlando Bloom as Legolas, John Rhys-Davies as Gimli, Dominic Monaghan as Merry, Karl Urban as Éomer, and Miranda Otto as Éowyn accompany the king.

 In the film, Aragorn receives a visit from Hugo Weaving as Elrond of Rivendell in the middle of the night.
 Elrond comes to tell Aragorn that his daughter, Liv Tyler as Arwen, is dying.
 Aragorn gets told to take on ‘the Paths of the Dead’ as Elrond gives him a new sword called Andúril, Flame of the West.

 Meanwhile, Théoden and his men, the Rohirrim, ride for Gondor and war.
 Merry is denied to fight in the battle against Mordor’s forces by Théoden.
-But he is soon picked up by Éowyn who disguises herself as a Rohan rider to fight in the battle against the enemy.
+But he’s soon picked up by Éowyn who disguises herself as a Rohan rider to fight in the battle against the enemy.
 Will Éowyn and Merry survive here?

 Elsewhere with Elijah Wood as Frodo, Sean Astin as Sam and Andy Serkis as Gollum, the trio are getting closer to Mordor.
 They take on the road to the Morgul Vale.
 This is a dangerous path leading to an unknown entrance at Mordor.
-Despite that, Frodo’s determined to get into Mordor via stealth.
+Despite that, Frodo is determined to get into Mordor via stealth.